Virginia city councilman set on fire in workplace attack; suspect charged with attempted murder

 DANVILLE, Va.
 (AP) — A city councilman in Virginia was seriously injured Wednesday when a man stormed into his office at a local magazine, doused him in gasoline and set him on fire — an attack that authorities say was rooted in a personal dispute, not politics.

-Lee Vogler, 38, who has served on the Danville City Council for more than a decade, was flown to a burn unit in North Carolina following the attack.
+Lee Vogler, 38, who has served on the Danville City Council for more than a decade, was taken by medical helicopter to a burn unit in North Carolina after the attack.
 Police said the assailant, 29-year-old Shotsie Michael Buck Hayes, forced his way into Vogler’s office at Showcase Magazine, confronted him, then chased him outside and set him ablaze.

 Hayes was arrested at the scene on charges of attempted first-degree murder and aggravated malicious wounding.